-A scene graph, as defined by Johnson et al. [18], is a structured representation of an image, where nodes in a scene graph correspond to object bounding boxes with their object categories, and degac correspond to their pairwise relationships between objects.
-The task of scene graph graph that most accurately correlates with an image.
+A scene graph, as defined by Johnson et al. [18], is a structured representation of an image, where nodes in a scene graph correspond to object tolounding boxes with their object categories, and edges correspond to their pairwise relationships between objects.
+The task of scene graph generation is to generate a visually-grounded scene graph than most accurately correlates with an image.
 Intuitively, individual predictions of objects and relationships can benefit from their surrounding context.
 For instance, knowing "a horse is on grass field" is likely to increase the chance of detecting a person and predicting the relationship of "man riding horse".
-To capture this intuition, we propose a joint inference framework to enable contextual information to propagate through the scene graph topology via a message passing scheme.
+To capture this intuition, we propose a joint inference framework to enable contextual information to propagate through the scene graph topology via a message passin scheme.